-We took Lucas to see Dr. Goldberg in June and have since learned through blood work that our son indeed has a weak immune system.
+We took Lucas to see an autism specialist in June and have since learned through blood work that our son indeed has a weak immune system.
 The doctor prescribed two medicines: Valtrex for a virus that was active in Lucas’s brain, and Nizoral to combat an overgrowth of yeast in his gut that was compromising his immune system.

 Lucas, who turned two last month, has responded well to both drugs.
 Since we started the treatment, we have seen the following milestones:

 – He has begun to use a few words, such as apple, up and outside.

 – He sometimes imitates us, which he had never done before.